 AP Physics 2 covers fluid mechanics; thermodynamics; electricity and magnetism; optics; and quantum, atomic, and nuclear physics.
 The course also emphasizes inquiry-based learning and the development of science practices and skills.
-For more details go to the two-page Course Overview (.pdf/680KB).
+For more details go to the course home page.

 AP Physics 2 is a full-year course that is the equivalent of a second-semester introductory college course in algebra-based physics.